zype/zype-android/README.md

-Don't know what Zype is?
-Check this [overview](http://www.zype.com/).
+Want to learn more about Zype’s solutions for OTT apps, video streaming and playout?
+Visit our [website](http://www.zype.com/).

 # Zype Android Template

-This SDK allows you to set up an eye-catching, easy to use Android video streaming app integrated with the Zype platform with minimal coding and configuration.
+This legacy open source app template is no longer supported by Zype.
+If you are looking to build streaming applications for OTT, we recommend using [Zype Apps Creator](https://www.zype.com/product/apps-creator) for the latest app building features and functionality.

 The app is built with Java and Zype API.
-With minimal setup you can have your Android up and running.
-An example of fully functional app that is using a Zype sandbox account.

 ## Prerequisites